Sequoia Cultural Attractions

 From the Mono to Muir

 Tip: visit Hospital Rock at the south end of Sequoia for a look at Native American pictographs and mortar holes!

-Steeped in a rich and varied culture, Sequoia is a living history lesson with chapters covering the Western Mono native American people, westward expansion, and the birth of the national park movement.
-Park visitors will find its museums filled with more than 500,000 culturally significant objects.
+Steeped in rich and diverse culture, the history of Sequoia is a living story with chapters written by the Western Mono Native Americans, the westward expansion, the gold rush, and the birth of a National Park movement.

 Explore the depth of this complex heritage in our museums and other attractions, filled with culturally significant objects and points of interest that reflect periods of park history from the Native Americans to the present day.

 Between Kings Canyon and Sequoia National Parks, 265 Native American sites have been discovered and preserved.
 There are 69 additional sites that chronicle the history and culture of the area that are open to park visitors, and are popular Kings Canyon and Sequoia attractions.